larpchronicles/rules/rules-topics/08_magic-skills.md

 This skill allows a character to be initiated into a school of magic, allowing them to allocate mana points to that school or memorize spells from that school each Rest.
 This skill may be purchased once for each school of magic (Arcane, Nature, Spirit).

 ### School Specialization
 When purchased, the character must specify which school they have mastery over.
-This skill allows that character to use their Mana Points to cast Level X spells of the chosen school.
+This skill allows that character to use their Mana Points to cast Level 10 spells of the chosen school.
 This skill may be purchased only once.

 Additionally, a character has access to a school-specific ability:
 - Arcane: Allows the character to Identify an item or target after 1 minute of concentration and continuous contact.
 This will make the nature and workings of enchantments on an item/creature known to the character, at the discretion of plot.
 There may be some properties that still remain hidden to the character.